manu-chauhan/erav2/s21/README.md

 - Ran training for 5000 steps on `input.txt` -> did not converge to < 0.09

-- Final run via DDP on cloud with 2 x RTX 4090 with Gradient accumulation, loss went below 0.09 around epoch 394
+- Final run via DDP on cloud with 2 x GPUs with Gradient accumulation, loss went below 0.09 around epoch 394